AIFF taking all possible steps to ensure justice: Women’s Committee chairperson Valanka Alemao on Deepak Sharma’s arrest

 Latest on Sportstar

-- GT vs SRH Live Score IPL 2024: Omarzai removes Mayank early; SRH 34/1 vs GT
+- GT vs SRH Live Score IPL 2024: Gujarat Titans 18/0; Gill, Saha off to confident start in 163 chase vs Sunrisers Hyderabad

-- Late bloomer Daryl Mitchell strives to find right balance between risk and reward
+- DC vs CSK live score, IPL 2024: Delhi Capitals hosts Chennai Super Kings in Vizag; Predicted XI; Live streaming

 - Deepak Sharma, accused of physical assault, granted bail by Goa Police